Human Resources Strategy for Research (HRS4R)

 Organisational structure

-A solid internal organizational structure has been designed since the beginning to ensure institutional support for the initiative as well as the involvement of representatives of all stakeholders (researchers and administrative staff) and with efficient coordination of activities.
-This organizational structure is presented in the diagram
+A solid internal organizational structure has been established since the very beginning in order to ensure institutional support for the initiative, involvement of representatives of all stakeholders (researchers and administrative staff), and agile and efficient coordination of activities.

-The Focus Group of Researchers was established in 2012 at the beginning of the HRS4R process at Politecnico.
-It is periodically renovated in order to guarantee an equal representation of researchers categories, Departments and gender.
-Researchers could express their interest to join the group by answering to the calls that are launched every time a member need to be replaced or addedd.
-The current composition of the Focus Group is as follows (last update May 2021):
+The Focus Group of Researchers was established in 2012 at the launch of the HRS4R process at the Politecnico and is periodically updated in order to ensure an equal representation of researchers categories, Departments and gender.
+Researchers can express their interest in joining the group by applying when a call is launched when members need to be added or replaced.

 Coordinator